-The Company's leases require the Company to pay for certain operating expenses based on actual costs incurred and therefore, as the amounts are variable in nature, are expensed in the period incurred and included in variable lease costs for the year ended December 31, 2019.
-Payment escalations specified in the lease are recognized on a straight-line basis over the lease terms.
+The Company's leases require the Company to pay for its share of certain operating expenses, taxes, and other expenses based on actual costs incurred and therefore, as the amounts are variable in nature, are expensed in the period incurred and included in variable lease costs for the years ended December 31, 2020 and 2019.
+Payment escalations specified in the leases are recognized on a straight-line basis over the lease terms.